electron/electron/docs/api/menu.md

 # menu

-The `Menu` class is used to create native menus that can be used as application menu and context menu.
-Each menu is consisted of multiple menu items, and each menu item can have a submenu.
+The `Menu` class is used to create native menus that can be used as application menus and context menus.
+Each menu consists of multiple menu items, and each menu item can have a submenu.

-An example of creating a menu dynamically in web page by using the [remote](remote.md) module, and show it when user right clicks the page:
+Below is an example of creating a menu dynamically in a web page by using the [remote](remote.md) module, and showing it when the user right clicks the page:

 ```html